jrcichra/rpi-zfs-root/README.md

 ubuntu@ubuntu:/boot/firmware$
 ```

 Awesome!
 You're running a zfs rooted raspberry pi (high five!).
 There's one more optimization I made before calling it a successful night.
 We still have that old ext4 partition with our old root.
-I went ahead and added that partition into the pool by doing this:
+I went ahead and added that partition in the pool by doing this:
 `zpool add rastank /dev/mmcblk0p2`

-Again, this needs -f to work - make sure p2 is the ext4 partition that was our old root fs.
+Again, this needs -f to work - make sure mmcblk0p2 is the ext4 partition that was our old root fs and you're on the proper Pi.

 Cool!
 Now you have 3 partitions, one for loading the initramfs (that fat32 parition) and two zfs partitions.